 Iris chrysographes, commonly known as Black Iris, is an herbaceous perennial, with narrow, grey-green leaves and slightly fragrant deep red-purple flowers 5-10cm in width in early summer, marked with gold on the falls.
-NOT BLACK despite the name!
+NOT ALWAYS BLACK despite the name!
 An all time favourite (even though it doesn't flower for very long).

 - Position: Full sun, partial shade

 - Soil: Almost any soil, grows well in Ballyrobert